 4. Resistance to Change

 An ERP system is loaded with features that can be daunting to your workforce.
 However, the software available today is far easier to use than legacy systems because vendors have focused on improving the user experience.
 Additionally, employees need access to only the modules and dashboards required for their jobs, which can make them more approachable.
-Thorough training should temper concerns about complexity.
+Thorough training should alleviate concerns about complexity.

 5. Dedicated IT Resources